GPCsolutions/zenfusionoauth/README.md

 ZenFusion Oauth
 ===============

-This module provides Google APIs OAuth client capabilities to Dolibarr.
+This module provides Google APIs OAuth2 client capabilities to Dolibarr.

 It is designed to be used with other ZenFusion modules.

-Licence
+License
 -------

 Copyright (C) 2014 GPC.solutions